Hojaega-pk/hojaega-backend/API_DOCUMENTATION.md

 ### Consumers
 - `POST /api/consumer-create` - Create a new consumer
 - `POST /api/consumer-signin` - Sign in consumer with PIN
+- `POST /api/forgot-password` - Reset PIN for consumers and service providers

 ### OTP
 - `POST /api/otp/request` - Request an OTP code